gkosmo/gkosmo/README.md

 ## What to say ?

  So I have a social science background.
 Yet now I'm deep into software engineering.
-I teach and I'm a dev at the wonderful bootcamp LeWagon.
+Currently part of the amazing team that is @thoughtbot.
+I taught and I was a dev at the wonderful bootcamp @lewagon.
 I love ruby, enjoy javascript, practice python and forgot c++.

 ## Anything worth your time ?